Can I Bet on National Anthem Super Bowl Props in the US?

-Super Bowl 2024 will kick-off with Reba McEntire’s performance of the National Anthem.
+Super Bowl 2024 will kick off with Reba McEntire’s performance of the National Anthem.
 This iconic moment has given rise to a host of betting opportunities across numerous online sportsbooks.
-While some bookmakers might restrict these prop bets, our premier offshore sportsbooks are welcoming these wagers with open arms.
-They are introducing a variety of promotions and offers, with up to $5,000 in bonuses and free bets, ensuring that betting on the National Anthem at Super Bowl 2024 is as electrifying as the game itself
+While some bookmakers might restrict these prop bets, our premier sportsbooks are welcoming these wagers with open arms.
+They are introducing a variety of promotions and offers, with up to $5,000 in bonuses and free bets, ensuring that betting on the National Anthem at Super Bowl 2024 is as electrifying as the game itself.

 Can You Bet on the Super Bowl National Anthem in the U.S.?